phreeza/manuscript_axon_potentials/doc/manuscript.md

 zone.
 Interestingly, this means that the absolute value of the response amplitude reaches a local minimum just when the number of axonal fibers reaches a maximum.
-To better understand how the anatomical features of the axon bundle and the LFP response amplitude are related, we compared its signed maximum value (meaning the *signed* value corresponding to the maximum *magnitude* of the amplitude of the LFP, black line in [@fig:bigtree]C) with the difference between the number of branchings and terminations per 200\ µm bin (purple histogram in [@fig:bigtree]C): Along the nerve trunk the number of fibers is constant.
+To better understand how the anatomical features of the axon bundle and the EFP response amplitude are related, we compared its signed maximum value (meaning the *signed* value corresponding to the maximum *magnitude* of the amplitude of the EFP, black line in [@fig:bigtree]C) with the difference between the number of branchings and terminations per 200\ µm bin (purple histogram in [@fig:bigtree]C): Along the nerve trunk the number of fibers is constant.
 As the axon bundle reaches its terminal zone, the number of bifurcations increases (purple bars point to the right in [@fig:bigtree]C).
 The increase of bifurcations is followed by an increase in terminations.
 In the middle of the terminal zone, the number of bifurcations and terminations are equal.
-At the same depth, the amplitude of the LFP component crosses zero.
+At the same depth, the amplitude of the EFP component crosses zero.
 At the end of the terminal zone, the terminations outweigh the bifurcations (purple bars point leftwards in [@fig:bigtree]C).
 As the axon bundle ends, there are no longer any bifurcations or terminations, and the number of fibers decays toward zero.
-Overall, the signed maximum amplitude LFP (black trace) follows the distribution of branchings and terminations (purple histogram).
+Overall, the signed maximum amplitude EFP (black trace) follows the distribution of branchings and terminations (purple histogram).
 This progression of amplitudes in the low-frequency components seen in [@fig:bigtree]C is also visible in [@fig:bigtree]B, most clearly in the first column.
 The polarity reversal in the center of [@fig:bigtree]B corresponds to the crossing of zero amplitude in [@fig:bigtree]C.

-![An activity pulse in an axonal projection generates a dipole-like local field potential (LFP). (**A**) Modeled example axon from the simulated bundle in black, along with iso-potential lines for the low-pass filtered (<1\ kHz) EFP signature of the activity pulse.
-The contours (amplitudes in mV as indicated by colorbar) show the typical double-lobe of a dipole. (**B**) The LFP waveforms, recorded at the locations of the colored dots in *A*, show mostly unimodal peaks.
+![An activity pulse in an axonal projection generates a dipole-like extracellular field potential (EFP). (**A**) Modeled example axon from the simulated bundle in black, along with iso-potential lines for the low-pass filtered (<1\ kHz) EFP signature of the activity pulse.
+The contours (amplitudes in mV as indicated by colorbar) show the typical double-lobe of a dipole. (**B**) The low-pass filtered EFP waveforms, recorded at the locations of the colored dots in *A*, show mostly unimodal peaks.
 The peak amplitude reverses polarity as a function of recording location in the vertical direction.
-The reversal occurs by inverting the amplitude with approximately unchanged shape. (**C**) Progression of the maximum LFP amplitude with depth (black line) at a distance of 100\ µm from the trunk (indicated by arrow in A).
+The reversal occurs by inverting the amplitude with approximately unchanged shape. (**C**) Progression of the maximum low-pass filtered EFP amplitude with depth (black line) at a distance of 100\ µm from the trunk (indicated by arrow in A).
 The amplitude closely follows the local change in number of fibers, i.e. the difference in number between bifurcations and terminations